 I remember it first happening at my church in Texas.
 Our church had done some great things for Christ, and for a while, we were the place to be.
 Then, three miles away, God chose to bless another church, and they became the “it” place.

 The pastor of the new “it” church (who was the same age as me) took a church of 150 people up to several thousand in just a few years.
 I became jealous.
 God convicted me of this, and still does.
 I have to work hard to combat this sin.

 One way I chose to get over my jealously of other church leaders was to take an opportunity to get to know them.
 It’s harder to dislike someone once you actually know them personally (their calling, gifting, their values and intentions).

-Then, I served at a larger church that has a larger influence.
+I later served at a larger church that had a larger influence.
 That should’ve ended my jealously, right?
 Nope, my jealously then focused on the next largest churches or the their influential leaders.

 Have you ever felt this way?

 We’ll never be satisfied if we equate church size to success.
 That’s the problem in equating church size as an affirmation of God’s calling or even favor.
 I know better.
 Size is only one factor of many to determine a church’s effectiveness for the kingdom.
 I’ve witnessed that firsthand.